| The

 The programme is teeming with threats,

-accusations and counter-accusations, apologies and
+accusations and counter-accusations, apologies and arrogant

-arrogant one-sided outbursts.
-The accused and vilified
+one-sided outbursts.
+The accused and vilified are not

-nothing more than Smith's press release.
+more than Smith's press release.

 Programme Monthly, September